LD4P/sinopia/schemas.md

 - is there a real difference between description and resourceLabel?
 If not, can we remove one?

 Property Template:
+- use resourceTemplates at outer level instead of valueConstraint.valueTemplateRefs (or move valueTemplateRefs out a level and get rid of )
+- move useValuesFrom out a level, instead of valueConstraints.useValuesFrom
+- move defaults out a level, instead of valueConstraints.defaults
+- move dataTypeURI out two levels, instead of valueConstraints.valueDataType.dataTypeURI or maybe include it within default, since it is only used for type lookup with a default.
 - conditional JSON schemas that only allow appropriate valueConstraints given the type:
     - lookup:
            - require useValuesFrom and disallow valueTemplateRefs
-       - require dataTypeURI when there is a default specified
+       - require dataTypeURI only when there is a default specified?
     - resource:
        - require valueTemplateRefs/resourceTemplates and disallow useValuesFrom and possibly defaults
     - literal:
        - disallow valueTemplateRefs/resourceTemplates as well as useValuesFrom
-- use resourceTemplates at outer level instead of valueConstraint.valueTemplateRefs (or move valueTemplateRefs out a level and get rid of )
-- move useValuesFrom out a level, instead of valueConstraints.useValuesFrom
-- move defaults out a level, instead of valueConstraints.defaults
-- move dataTypeURI out two levels, instead of valueConstraints.valueDataType.dataTypeURI or maybe include it within default, since it is only used for type lookup with a default.
+       - require dataTypeURI only when there is a default specified?
 - only accept boolean (not string) for true/false.  (e.g. true not "true")

 ## Version 0.1.0